 There are five major components of the church budget: denominational dues, the minister, the building & facilities, religious education, and other expenses including committee budgets, the membership coordinator & office manager, accounting services, musician services, and office supplies and postage.

 A successful stewardship program allows our church community to maintain its programs and advance its mission, and keeps ALUUC here for all of us!

 Why should I pledge if I put money in the collection plate every time I come to church?

 To provide ongoing programs, we need to have predictable income.
 Our expenses for salaries and utilities continue regardless of Sunday attendance.
 We cannot adequately budget based on fluctuating collection plate contributions.

 I teach in the religious education program and my husband is on a committee.
 Those are real commitments.
 Shouldn’t they count as our contributions?

 Your commitments of time and energy are valued and appreciated.
 We do need volunteer time to run the congregation, but the reality is that we need money also.
 We have a budget to maintain and the only significant source of funding is from our current members and friends.
 Most of the congregation contributes time to the programs of the church as you do and they make a financial pledge as well.
 They are compelled by the value they receive from the ALUUC community.
 To be good stewards of our congregation we have to contribute both our time and money to the extent we are able.

 How do I pay my pledge?

-The Office Manager keeps a record of all pledges and contributions paid by check or by cash in a collection envelope with a name on it.
+The Office Manager keeps a record of all pledges and contributions paid by check, by cash in a collection envelope with a name on it, via their bank’s online bill pay, or online with credit card via this form.
 You will receive a statement of your pledge payments at the end of the calendar year and at least once during the church year.

 I am unsure how much is appropriate.
 Can you explain this to me?